servify/data-eng-assignment/readme.md

 6. Share the code and documentation  as a private gitlab or github repo.
 7. We prefer that you process as much of the data & metrics in Kafka.
 You can use features such as `Kafka Streams` and `KSQL`.
 8. You have 1 week to complete the assignment.
+9. Additionally, please come up with a warehouse design to store the date from the various tables for fast and efficient analytical processing.
+You can suggest any kind of data store, keeping in mind that the end usage is analytics.
-9. You can raise any questions you have in the issues on the github repo.
+10. You can raise any questions you have in the issues on the github repo.
 Also check closed issues on the repo before you ask questions.

 Notes:
 ---